rcompanhoni/javascript-snippets/supertest/README.txt

 Supertest

 From the book "Express in Action" by Evan M Hahn.
-This application

-Uses the 'supertest' module to make integration tests on an Express API.
+This application uses the 'supertest' module to make integration tests on an Express API.
 “What’s My User Agent?” is a simple application for getting the User Agent string of your users.
 It will support a classic HTML view when you visit it in a browser.
 You’ll also be able to get the user’s User Agent as plain text.
 There will be just one route for these two responses.

 * If a visitor comes to the root of your site (at /) and doesn’t request HTML (as most web browsers would), they’ll be shown their User Agent as plain text.